EU Customs Procedures: The 5 Main Options for Importers

 Ignoring compliance deadlines

 Customs declarations have time limits.
 Late declarations can trigger penalties, and goods left too long without clearance can incur storage charges or even be seized.
+Many teams try to track all of this in spreadsheets, which breaks down quickly as shipment volume grows.
 Tracking these deadlines across multiple shipments requires either excellent personal organisation or a system that does it for you.

 How to stay on top of customs compliance